 - clinical nurse specialist

-Outpatient treatment for inappropriate use of alcohol or drugs is covered under Medicare Part B.
+Outpatient treatment for inappropriate use of alcohol or drugs has coverage under Part B.

 Does Medicare Cover Psychotherapy

-Individual and group psychotherapy with doctors or certain other licensed professional may be covered, as permitted by state law.
+Individual and group psychotherapy with doctors may have coverage.

 - Psychiatric evaluation